aaronchongth/aaronchong.dev/content/_index.md

 Hello there!
 My name is Aaron, and I am a software engineer at the Open Source Robotics Foundation.

-I am very fond of topics in math, computer science, machine vision & learning, especially in the field of robotics.
+I am very fond of topics in math, computer science, machine learning & vision, especially in the field of robotics.

-In my free time, I like to start new projects, learn new things, read books, or swing my tennis racquet around.
+In my free time, I like to start new projects, learn new things, read books, or swing my tennis racket around.